 Step 4: Opening Day

-On opening day, the applicant must submit to the College a signed copy of the Data License Agreement (“DLA”) (a copy of the DLA can be downloaded from your OCP member account under the “DLA” tab), a copy of the Articles of Amalgamation and Share Certificates filed with the Ministry of Government Services as confirmation that the amalgamation has been completed.
+On opening day, the applicant must submit to the College a signed copy of the Data License Agreement (“DLA”) (a copy of the DLA can be downloaded from your OCP registrant’s account under the “DLA” tab), a copy of the Articles of Amalgamation and Share Certificates filed with the Ministry of Government Services as confirmation that the amalgamation has been completed.

 Once confirmed, the College will send notification to Ontario Drug Benefit (ODB) confirming the amalgamation and new pharmacy’s accreditation number, owner and opening date.
 The new pharmacy will be activated and have a profile on the College’s Find a Pharmacy or Pharmacy Professional tool.
 A certificate of accreditation will be sent by email to the Designated Manager of the pharmacy — display of the certificate in the pharmacy is optional.

-IMPORTANT NOTE: The College will not activate the new pharmacy and the new pharmacy will not be permitted to bill third parties until Articles of Amalgamation and Share Certificates are received.
+IMPORTANT NOTE: The College will not activate the new pharmacy and the new pharmacy will not be permitted to bill third parties until the DLA, Articles of Amalgamation and Share Certificates are received.

-A community practice advisor will conduct a follow up assessment of the pharmacy 3-6 months following the opening to ensure that the operation is safe and the public is protected.
+A Community Operations Advisor will conduct a follow up assessment of the pharmacy 6-12 months following the opening to ensure that the operation is safe and the public is protected.
 For more information on the inspection process, please review the Protecting the Public section of our website.

 If you have any questions about the accreditation process send an email to email@example.com or call 416-962-4861 ext.
 3600